LumiFoundation/lacs/lacs.md

 The following guidelines should be considered when classifying assets under the LACS standard:

 *   **Focus on the Creative Process and Intent:** The classification should reflect the creative process used to create the asset, specifically the degree and nature of human vs AI involvement, and the overall creative intent behind the asset.
-*   **Significant Contribution:** For the "AI-Assisted" category (`LACS-A`), both human and AI contributions should be significant and contribute meaningfully to the final asset's form, content, and aesthetic.
 *   Use of **Inconsequential Algorithmic Elements (IAEs)**, which is defined as an element (asset, technique, method, resource) that does not contribute significantly to the asset's unique creative expression, aesthetic, or meaning.
 The key to identifying an IAE is that its usage does not reflect any creative intent or artistic decision-making.
 These elements are typically simple, repetitive, or serve a purely functional purpose.
 They could be easily replicated by a human without specialized skill or replaced with similar elements without impacting the overall artistic intent.
 Even if AI is used to generate or manipulate these elements, their creation is considered inconsequential to the creative process.

     **Examples of IAEs:**